gsu logo

 }

-The function name lsi_df is derived from the name of the script (lsi) and the name of the leaf node (df).
+The function name lsi_df is derived from the name of the script (lsi) and the identifier of the leaf node (df).
 The function simply passes the output of the df(1) command as the first argument to the public gsu function gsu_msgbox() which runs dialog(1) to display a message box that shows the given text.

 gsu_msgbox() is suitable for small amounts of output.
 For essentially unbounded output like log files that can be arbitrary large, it is better to use gsu_textbox() instead which takes a path to the file that contains the text to show.